Privacy Principles

 This section describes a set of principles designed to apply to the web context in general.
 Specific contexts on the web may need more constraints or other considerations.
 In time, we expect to see more specialized privacy principles published, for more specific contexts on the web.

 These principles should be enforced by user agents.
-When this is not possible, additional enforcement mechanisms are needed.
+When this is not possible, we encourage other entities to find ways to enforce them.

 2.1 Identity on the Web